ferbin17/contact-app/README.md

             bundle install
         ```
     - Setup database.yml
-        change default username, password as per requirement
+        - Change default username, password as per requirement

     - Rename master.key.example in config folder to master.key and run the below commands:
         ```
             EDITOR="vim" rails credentials:edit
         ```
-        Replace the username, password under database with username and password of production database (only for production setup)
+        - Replace the username, password under database with username and password of production database (only for production setup)
-        Replace the username, password under email with mail id and password for mailer
+        - Replace the username, password under email with mail id and password for mailer
-        Change the smtp configuration in all enviroments if not using gmail for mailer
+        - Change the smtp configuration in all enviroments if not using gmail for mailer

     - Execute the database migrations/schema setup:
         ```